 Builders!
 Homeowners!
-Trying to sell your homes in a saturated or over-built market?
-Need some fresh ideas that can help you rise above the competition?
-Need something that can create a media buzz to drive buyers to you?
+You may need to sell your homes in a saturated or over-built market in the future.
+You’ll need some fresh ideas that can help you rise above the competition, ones that can create a media buzz to drive buyers to you.

-If you are planning to sell a home in the near future, you are going to have a lot of competition.
-Many builders are trying to attract buyers for their pre-sold and inventory products by reducing prices, offering upgrade incentives or paying all the closing costs on below market loans.
-Homeowners are accepting lower bids and/or are getting caught playing the buyer’s game of demanding last minute concessions (like providing all new paint or carpeting) just before closing.
+When you are planning to sell a home in the future, you are going to have a lot of competition.
+Many builders try to attract buyers for their pre-sold and inventory products by reducing prices, offering upgrade incentives or paying all the closing costs on below market loans.
+Homeowners accept lower bids and/or get caught playing the buyer’s game of demanding last minute concessions (like providing all new paint or carpeting) just before closing.

 It is important to differentiate what you are selling from the competition.
 Rather than, or in addition to playing the price game, distinctive design can be the very best strategy.
 A prospective buyer becomes a buyer when a home’s value is perceived to be superior to the competition.
 And good, innovative, even unique design can be the best way to enhance the value of the home.

 By substituting Kitchen Workstation Furniture (KWF) instead of cabinetry, a completely different look can be accomplished that can bring instant recognition for your home.
 It is a gutsy move.
 After all, a furnished kitchen is admittedly an unnatural act.
 For our entire lives, most of us have only been exposed to built-in, cabinetry filled kitchens.
 But once prospective buyers see what a furnished kitchen can do, they will see you as an innovator, and they’ll be quite pleased with themselves for having found you.
 In effect they have determined that the value of your offering is worth it, and you may not need to offer other price reduction incentives.